 Figure \ref{rig} illustrates the evolution of the phase rigidity for both $5/2^-$ states as a function of their energy distance.
 The initial departure from unity for both resonances indicates that the strong non-Hermitian effects are present already at their experimental energies.
 As the states approach one another, the rigidity tends to zero, reflecting their growing non-orthogonality and the strengthening of their mutual mixing through the coupling to common decay channels.

-Another quantity that provides some insight on the coalescence of the eigenstates is the \textit{spectral function}.
-The spectral function $\rho(E)$ can be expressed as the projection of a many-body state $|\Psi\rangle$ onto the energy eigenbasis $| \Psi_{E;c_n} \rangle$:
+Another quantity that provides insight on the coalescence of the eigenstates is the \textit{spectral function}.
+The spectral function $\widetilde{\rho}(E)$ can be expressed as the Fourier transform of the survival probability amplitude $\rho(t)$ of a many-body state $|\Psi\rangle$ :

+where $u_c^J(r,t=0)$ is, in principle, arbitrary, and, in practice, is taken equal to $u_c^J(r)$ of Eq.(\ref{schreq}) multiplied by a smooth Fermi function slowly vanishing at infinity, while $\rho(t)$ is normalized so that $\rho(t=0) = 1$, which fixes $\mathcal{N}_\rho$.

-and characterizes the energy profile of the resonance, revealing its localization and decay characteristics.
+$\widetilde{\rho}(E) $ characterizes the energy profile of the resonance, revealing its localization and decay characteristics.
 Figure \ref{sp} shows the spectral functions calculated at different values of rigidity, starting at the experimental fitted values.
 At the beginning of the evolution, the spectral functions of the two resonant states already show some degree of overlap, although their shapes and widths remain clearly distinct.
 As the rigidity decreases, these distributions gradually become more similar, reflecting the increasing mixing of the two states.
 At the EP, the spectral functions perfectly coincide, indicating that the two resonances are identical and have lost their individuality.